alex/what-happens-when/README.rst

   local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
-* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
+* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request with the hostname to the DNS resolver configured in the network stack.
 This is typically the local router or the ISP's caching DNS server.
-* If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.
+* If ``resolver`` does not have it cached, it goes to the root server because it knows where to find the root server and the root knows where to find the TLD(Top Level Domain)
-* If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.
+* If the root doesn't know th IP of the hostname, it tells the resolver where to find the TLD, the resolver goes to the TLD      server.
+The TLD gives the resolver the authoritative name servers for the domain, then it goes to the authoritatve name      server to resolve the IP.
+Though this might seem like a long process, it all happens in seconds.

 ARP process